 Outdoor activities include disc golf; a BMX track; a skate park; baseball, softball and soccer fields; hike-and-bike trails; and a mountain bike trail.
 Oyster Creek is home to the Greater Houston Rowing Club.

 Town Square boasts major retailers, boutiques, day spas and al fresco dining.
 Nearby First Colony Mall offers high-end retail stores, dining and entertainment.
-Sugar Land Ice & Sports Center (www.sugarlandice.com) dual rink facility offers public skating.
+Sugar Land Ice & Sports Center (www.sugarlandice.com) dual rink facility offers public skating and is home to the Sugar Land Imperials 3HL minor league hockey team (season is Oct.-March).

 Major events include the Cultural Kite Festival in March; Sugar Land Wine & Food Affair in April; Star Spangled Celebration on July 4; Gulf Coast International Dragon Boat Regatta in October; and a New Year's Eve celebration.